-So far we have discussed leptogenesis in the `one-flavour approximation', where one sums over lepton flavours in the final state.
-This approximation is only valid at very high temperatures where lepton-Higgs interactions in the thermal plasma can be neglected.
-In general, flavour effects can have an important impact on leptogenesis \cite{Barbieri:1999ma,Endoh:2003mz, Abada:2006fw,Nardi:2006fx,Blanchet:2006ch}.
+Thus far we have discussed leptogenesis in the ``one-flavor approximation'', where one sums over lepton flavors in the final state.
+This approximation is valid only at high temperatures where lepton-Higgs interactions in the thermal plasma can be neglected.
+In general, flavor effects can have an important impact on leptogenesis \cite{Barbieri:1999ma,Endoh:2003mz, Abada:2006fw,Nardi:2006fx,Blanchet:2006ch}.